reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 hide_title: true
 ---

-# Intermediate Tutorial: Redux Starter Kit in Action
+# Intermediate Tutorial: Redux Toolkit in Action

-In the [Basic Tutorial](./basic-tutorial.md), you saw the main API functions that are included in Redux Starter Kit, and some short examples of why and how to use them.
-You also saw that you can use Redux and RSK from a plain JS script tag in an HTML page, without using React, NPM, Webpack, or any build tools.
+In the [Basic Tutorial](./basic-tutorial.md), you saw the main API functions that are included in Redux Toolkit, and some short examples of why and how to use them.
+You also saw that you can use Redux and RTK from a plain JS script tag in an HTML page, without using React, NPM, Webpack, or any build tools.

 In this tutorial, you'll see how to use those APIs in a small React app.
-Specifically, we're going to convert the [original Redux "todos" example app](https://redux.js.org/introduction/examples#todos) to use RSK instead.
+Specifically, we're going to convert the [original Redux "todos" example app](https://redux.js.org/introduction/examples#todos) to use RTK instead.

 This will show several concepts:

-- How to convert "plain Redux" code to use RSK
+- How to convert "plain Redux" code to use RTK
-- How to use RSK in a typical React+Redux app
+- How to use RTK in a typical React+Redux app
-- How some of the more powerful features of RSK can be used to simplify your Redux code
+- How some of the more powerful features of RTK can be used to simplify your Redux code

-Also, while this isn't specific to RSK, we'll look at a couple ways you can improve your React-Redux code as well.
+Also, while this isn't specific to RTK, we'll look at a couple ways you can improve your React-Redux code as well.

-The complete source code for the converted application from this tutorial is available at [github.com/reduxjs/rsk-convert-todos-example](https://github.com/reduxjs/rsk-convert-todos-example).
+The complete source code for the converted application from this tutorial is available at [github.com/reduxjs/rtk-convert-todos-example](https://github.com/reduxjs/rtk-convert-todos-example).
 We'll be walking through the conversion process as shown in this repo's history.
 Links to meaningful individual commits will be highlighted in quote blocks, like this:

 > - Commit message here